TheMarketBuilderGit/Easy_image_compress/README.md

 ### 1. Download the EXE
 Download the standalone executable from this repository.

-### 2. Place It in Your Folder
+### 2. Place It in Your Folder containing the image to compress
 Copy the downloaded EXE into the folder that contains the images you wish to compress.
+Note that it will compress all the images in this folder to the new lighter format and size and delete the original.
+Good practice : Create a folder where you place all the image you wish to compress then place the exe in it and run it.

 ### 3. Run the EXE : DONE !
 Double-click the EXE.
 The program will immediately display a message in the command prompt: